Brainwave Cafe

 Conclusion

-in Flutter is an effective way to handle asynchronous operations such as fetching data from an API, especially when you want more control over the state management and UI updates.
-By manually managing the state within the State
+Using Futures with StatefulWidget in Flutter is an effective way to handle asynchronous operations such as fetching data from an API, especially when you want more control over the state management and UI updates.
+By manually managing the state within the State class, you can provide a responsive and user-friendly experience, handling loading indicators, error messages, and displaying results seamlessly.

 This approach involves four main steps:

-class. - Declaring state variables to manage loading status, error messages, and results.
+2. Declaring state variables to manage loading status, error messages, and results.

-method and updating the state based on the outcome of the asynchronous operation. - Conditionally updating the UI based on the current state.
+3. Initializing the Future in the initState method and updating the state based on the outcome of the asynchronous operation.

-widget and directly manage the asynchronous operation’s lifecycle, providing a clear and flexible way to handle complex scenarios in your Flutter applications.
+Following these steps allows you to bypass the FutureBuilder widget and directly manage the asynchronous operation’s lifecycle, providing a clear and flexible way to handle complex scenarios in your Flutter applications.
 This method ensures that your application remains responsive and provides feedback to users during data fetches, resulting in a smooth and polished user experience.

 […] this example, we will build the same UI that we built in the previous article: how to use Futures with StatefulWidgets.
 We will find the user location coordinates and show them on the screen, leveraging the Geolocator […]